semlogr/semlogr/README.md

 ## Development

-After cloning the repository run `bundle install` to get up and running, to run the specs just run `rake spec`.
+After cloning the repository run `bundle install` to get up and running, to run the specs just run `bundle exec rake`.
 You can also experiment in an interactive pry console using `bin/console`.

 ## Contributing